Since its launch, ChatGPT has gone viral as a human-like chatbot that responds to users based on what they input.

 ChatGPT gained one million users in its first week after launch.
 This set a record for the fastest-growing user base for a consumer application in history.

-The ChatGPT website received an estimated 1.6 billion visits in December 2023 (a 7.83% decrease on the previous month’s 1.7 billion visitors).
+The ChatGPT website received an estimated 1.8 billion visits in April 2024 (a 12.5% increase on Febuary’s 1.6 billion visitors).
 The exact number of active users is currently unknown.
 Our best guess would put it at around 100 million.

 (Source: SimilarWeb)